Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization

-\paragraph{ReLU Networks for Image Classification} We examine the impact of EGOP reparameterization when training networks to perform image classification using real-world data.
+We examine the impact of EGOP reparameterization when training ReLU feedforward networks to perform image classification using real-world data.
 We consider two benchmark image classification datasets: the UCI hand-written digits dataset ($8\times 8$ pixel images), and the fashionMNIST dataset ($28\times 28$ pixel images of clothing) \cite{optical_recognition_of_handwritten_digits_80,xiao2017fashion}.
-For fashionMNIST, we down-sample images to $14\times 14$ pixels and restrict our dataset to samples from the first four classes; we do this in order to reduce the problem size to a setting where we can implement procedures most consistent with our theory.
 We train multilayer fully-connected ReLU networks to perform image classification on each dataset by minimizing the cross-entropy loss.
-We perform block EGOP reparameterization, as described in Section~\ref{ssec:efficient-heuristics}.
-We use stochastic minibatch gradients throughout.
-For these experiments, the number of gradient samples drawn equals the number of model weight parameters.
-For full experimental details, see~\cref{sec:experimental-details}.

-\cref{fig:opener-cartoon} (right) and \cref{fig:fashionMNIST} plot training loss by epoch for the UCI digits dataset and fashionMNIST respectively.
-On both datasets, the reparameterized adaptive methods out-perform their counterparts in original coordinates, and reparameterized Adam achieves the best performance.
-We note that all methods achieve comparable accuracy on held-out data: median validation accuracy for all methods ranges between 95-96\% for the digits dataset, and between 93-94\% for fashionMNIST.
-This indicates that the improved training produced by reparameterization did not lead to over-fitting.
-In \cref{ssec:sup-figs-main-experiments}, we report test accuracy and show that these results are robust to choice of learning rate.

-\paragraph{Convex Objectives} In addition to training neural networks, which is a primary application of adaptive optimization algorithms, we also study reparameterization for convex optimization. \cref{fig:log-sum-exp} shows the result of minimizing

-where $a_i\in \R^d$ denote vectors of observations and $y_i \defeq \langle a_i, \theta^*\rangle$ for ground truth $\theta^*$.
-We also plot results from minimizing logistic regression objectives (\cref{fig:log-reg}) and linear least-squares objectives (\cref{fig:linear-least-squares}) arising from problems with data matrices $A\in \R^{n\times d}$.
-For all convex objectives, we induce EGOP spectral decay by choosing matrices $A$ with singular value decay.
-For these objectives, we estimate the EGOP and perform optimization using noiseless (full-batch) gradients.
+We use stochastic gradients, corresponding to batch size 300, to estimate gradients during both EGOP estimation and during training.
+For both image classification tasks, we perform block EGOP reparameterization, as described in Section~\ref{sec:efficient-heuristics}.
+We define the parameter blocks to correspond to the weight matrices of each layer; for further detail on this procedure, see Section~\ref{sec:expanded-heuristics-discussion}.